iron-meteor/iron-cli/README.md

 A command line scaffolding tool for Meteor applications.
 It automatically creates project structure, files and boilerplate code.

+## Version
+Note: You are looking at a development version.
+To see what has been released, click the `branch` dropdown menu and choose the tag for the latest release.
+For example, for version 0.2.5 click `branch: master -> Tags -> 0.2.5`.

 ## Installation
 Install the iron command line tool globally so you can use it from any project directory.